-ORC contains up to three percent of food grade potassium phosphate.
-The phosphate is specifically KH2PO4, also known as monopotassium phosphate or MKP and/or K2HPO4, which is dipotassium phosphate or DKP.
-The concentration cited is intimately bound to the crystalline structure of magnesium peroxide.
-Some may eventually be released since the potassium phosphates are water soluble.
+ORC contains up to three percent of food grade potassium phosphate, specifically $KH_2PO_4$ (monopotassium phosphate or MKP) and/or $K_2HPO_4$ (dipotassium phosphate or DKP).
+The concentration cited is intimately bound to the crystalline structure of magnesium peroxide, though some phosphate may eventually be released since the potassium phosphates are water-soluble.

-Even though a portion will remain with the spent product, to be conservative we may assume it will all be released.
-If this is the case one has to evaluate the total volume of water that will solubilize the extant phosphate, in order to derive a concentration that could permeate the aquifer.
-It can be easily shown that the amounts fall below 1 ppm in the immediate vicinity of the source well.
+Even though a portion of the phosphate will remain with the spent product, to be conservative it may be assumed.
+If this is the case, the total volume of the water that will solubilize the extant phosphate must be evaluated to derive a concentration that could permeate the aquifer.
+It can be easily shown that the phosphate concentrations fall below 1 ppm in the immediate vicinity of the source well.

 Qualitatively, several points should be made with respect to the benign nature of the phosphates in question.
 First, they are ingestible and harmless; they are used as meat moisturizers and in baby food.
 Regenesis uses a food-grade product for the extra purity.
-It is not imperative that it be food-grade pure to be safe - as the lesser grades are sold as fertilizer.
-Furthermore, the phosphates are invariably going to be metabolized by any of the sub-surface microorganisms, aerobic or anaerobic, as it is a basic nutrient that is essential to life.
+It is not imperative that it be food-grade to be safe the lesser grades are sold as fertilizer.
+Furthermore, the phosphates are invariably going to be metabolized by any of the sub-surface microorganisms-aerobic or anaerobic-since it is a basic nutrient that is essential to life.
 Its ultimate fate in living organisms, from microbes to mammals, is that it will become part of the ubiquitous array of biochemicals that contain phosphate.